AdobeDocs/journey-optimizer.en/help/using/personalization/personalization-build-expressions.md

 keywords: expression, editor, about, start
 exl-id: 1ac2a376-a3a8-41ae-9b04-37886697f0fc
 ---
-# Get started with the Expression editor {#build-personalization-expressions}
+# Get started with the personalization editor {#build-personalization-expressions}

 >[!CONTEXTUALHELP]
 >id="ajo_perso_editor"
->title="About the Expression editor"
+>title="About the personalization editor"
->abstract="The Expression editor allows you to select, arrange, customize and validate all the data to create a customized personalization for your content."
+>abstract="The personalization editor allows you to select, arrange, customize and validate all the data to create a customized personalization for your content."

-The Expression editor is the centerpiece of the personalization in [!DNL Journey Optimizer].
+The personalization editor is the centerpiece of the personalization in [!DNL Journey Optimizer].
 It is available in every context where you need to define personalization like emails, push and offers.

-In the expression editor interface, you will select, arrange, customize and validate all the data to create a customized personalization for your content.
+In the personalization editor interface, you will select, arrange, customize and validate all the data to create a customized personalization for your content.

  ![](assets/perso_ee1.png)